 - South Africa — National Treasury eTender Portal

-Twenty platforms, ten jurisdictions, one underlying job: take an inbound RFx document, turn it into requirements, route the ones you can’t answer alone, and ship a compliant response.
+Many platforms, twenty-plus jurisdictions, one underlying job: take an inbound RFx document, turn it into requirements, route the ones you can’t answer alone, and ship a compliant response.

 Every country deep-dive ends with a platform-specific workflow.
 They all share the same five steps: